biodiversity-aq/broke-west-fish-dwc-dp/README.md

 ```
 renv::restore()
 ```
-R version 4.4.2 was used the scripts in this repository.
+The scripts in this repository were developed and tested using R version 4.5.1 (2025-06-13).

 ## Acknowledgement